 The AIHW Act therefore facilitates the release of information designed to ultimately benefit the public, protects the identity of individuals, and ensures data suppliers may have confidence in the AIHW's adherence to data supply terms and conditions.
-It also directly establishes, or provides for the establishment of, numerous AIHW structures and roles in data governance, which are described in Part 4 of the Framework.
+It also directly establishes, or provides for the establishment of, numerous AIHW structures and roles in data governance, which are described in Part 4 - AIHW Structures and Roles in Data Governance.